 an exploration of urban identity in the middle of Texas

 If you have something to say about Austin’s shifting identity, please let us know.
 We’re interested in original writing, photos, video, art, music – anything that illuminates how things are changing, ending, expiring, or collapsing in the midst of our growth-obsessed sunbelt burg.
 With readers from over 100 nations and almost 250,000 page views, TEOA is reaching a growing global audience interested in life under the violet crown.
 Life during the pandemic has given a new urgency to our project, so we look forward to sharing more experiences about living in Austin in the time of Covid.

-Editor: Randy Lewis
+Editor: Randolph Lewis

 Web Design (2011-15): Carrie Andersen